-Adapted from one of Sue Greggs’s Breakfast recipes, these biscuits are a recipe that I turned to early in my whole grains lifestyle.
+Adapted from one of Sue Greggs's Breakfast recipes, this Easy Biscuit Recipe is a recipe that I turned to early in my whole grains lifestyle.
 They are wholesome and simple.
-You are going to love these.

-- I like to make these gluten-free with whatever mix of flours I have on hand.
-I am not a perfectionist when it comes to flour usage in gluten-free baking.
+- Flour Type: I like to make these easy gluten-free drop biscuits with whatever mix of flours I have on hand.
+I'm not a perfectionist when it comes to flour usage in gluten-free baking.
 I typically do, however, like to:

 – use some sweet brown rice as it adds a bit of stickiness to baked goods